lucisaldanha/facerecognitionapp/README.md

 ### `Next steps`

-- Database needs to be created.
+- Link Database with Server.

-- Server needs to be created.
+- Make Server and Database work properly so New Users can Register and Log In.

+- Make website online.

 - Website could recognize more than one face in an image